Want the best of VICE News straight to your inbox? Sign up here.

 “I am basically tossed into the van,” Pettibone said.
 “And I had my beanie pulled over my face so I couldn’t see and they held my hands over my head.”
 The U.S. Marshals Service denied that they had arrested or even detained Pettibone, according to OPB.

-A video posted earlier this week showed unidentified federal officers in camouflage arresting a protester who had their hands up on the street.
+A video posted earlier this week showed unidentified federal officers in camouflage on the street arresting a protester who had their hands up.

 Lawyer Juan Chavez, who serves as director of the civil rights project at the Oregon Justice Resource Center in Portland, compared the feds’ tactics to “abduction” and “kidnapping people off the streets.”